 The first-ever Digital Quality of Life (DQL) research indexed 65 countries, covering a population of over 5.5 billion people was carried out by privacy company Surfshark.
-Lithuania ranked 23rd in the final index and was the best performer among the new European Union member states.
+Lithuania ranked 23rd in the final index and was the best performer among the new European Union member states, and of course, you can stay secure online with a VPN.

 The Digital Quality of Life index compares countries by various digital factors such as the internet speed, country’s cybersecurity, the availability of e-government services and highlights gaps between people’s online experiences in multiple societies.
 Australia is the country with the highest Digital Quality of Life index score in 2019, followed by France and Singapore.